 It’s important to remember that no matter how charitable the intentions of crowdfunding campaigns may be, contributions for individuals or organizations that aren’t qualified charitable organizations, such as §501(c)(3) entities, will not qualify as deductible charitable contributions, regardless of the circumstances.
 Taxpayers can deduct charitable contributions only when they’re made to qualified charitable organizations that are not intended to benefit specific/named individuals.

 The gift tax limit

-Lastly, a contribution to an individual’s crowdfunding campaign that’s a gift and doesn’t qualify for a charitable deduction may be subject to gift tax rules if it’s more than $14,000, which is the annual gift-tax exclusion limit per individual.
-If a backer gifts more than that amount to an individual in a given year, the backer may have to file a gift tax return.
+Lastly, a contribution to an individual’s crowdfunding campaign that’s a gift and doesn’t qualify for a charitable deduction may be subject to gift tax rules if it exceeds the annual gift tax exclusion limit.
+If a backer gifts more than that amount to any individual in a given year, the backer may have to file a gift tax return.

-In the near future, the tax treatment of crowdfunding will become more complicated as the JOBS Act of 2012 comes into effect.
-This act will allow small businesses to use crowdfunding platforms to grant to backers partial ownership of the business, rather than just a product or service.
+The tax treatment of crowdfunding becomes more complicated as the JOBS Act of 2012 is now effect.
+The JOBS Act allows small businesses to use crowdfunding platforms to grant to backers partial ownership of the business, rather than just a product or service.
 With backers now becoming partners or shareholders, tax uncertainties are likely to increase.

 Know the rules

 When it comes to crowdfunding, taxpayers and their advisors should know the details about any transactions made, and be sure to properly report the income or contribution.
 Here are three important takeaways: